Make a Movie in 2 Weeks with only your Teams Resources!

 Producers, Directors, ADs, Writers, Editors, DPs, Script Supervisors will be required to attend a crash course on their role.
 This is mandatory and will be over zoom.

 All team members MUST be available in the NJ/NYC/CT area to be there for the shooting day.
-There are no remote team members.
+There are team members are allowed on a case by case basis.

 A team member can fill more than 1 role, and is limited to a dual role, NOT a triple role.